Stoplight — visual modeling tools for creating your OpenAPI spec

 Limits to line-by-line spec coding

-Before jumping into Stoplight, let me provide some background about why I think it’s an important tool, and why I’ve both listed it in this course and created an activity for using it.
+Before jumping into details, let me provide some background about why I think Stoplight is a valuable tool, and why I’ve both listed it in this course and created an activity for using Stoplight.
 At the 2018 TC Camp conference in Santa Clara, the camp organizers put on a full-day API workshop focused on OpenAPI and Swagger.
 I was excited to see this topic addressed in a workshop because I think coding the spec is both the most complicated and most important part of API documentation.

 I didn’t attend the workshop myself, but I was chatting with a few who did.
 One attendee was a little frustrated that they spent so much time in YAML working on different parts of the OpenAPI spec definition.
-He said they actually spent most of the day in YAML, and it was kind of frustrating/tedious/boring.
+He said they spent most of the day in YAML, and it was frustrating, tedious, and boring.
 For this participant, this isn’t what he imagined when he signed up to learn how to create interactive API docs.

 Lane says he was exploring ways to automate the API definition using different tools such as Charles Proxy.
 During this time, he started exploring Stoplight.io, a platform for modeling APIs and more, and he became engrossed in the workflow and design tools.
 He says,

-I, too, started playing around with Stoplight.
+I also started playing around with Stoplight.
 I was curious to see whether the visual modeling tools for describing an API could take the tedium out of working in YAML on a line-by-line level with the spec.
-While using Stoplight to create an OpenAPI description for a recent web API at my work, and I found Stoplight to be really useful.
+While using Stoplight to create an OpenAPI description for a recent web API at my work, I found Stoplight to be useful.
 It made it much easier to create the OpenAPI specification document.

 Additionally, you can toggle between the visual tools and the specification code easily.
-If you want to work in the code, your updates will update the content in the UI as well.
+If you want to work in the code, your changes will update the content in the UI as well.
 The two sync perfectly when you make updates in either mode.
-Here’s a short video I made showing this:
+Here’s a short video I made showing this synchronization:

 Not just simpler tools, but a design-first philosophy

-Building the specification document is probably the most important activity in API development, because once you have this API description, you have a single source of truth.
+Building the specification document is probably the most important activity in API development because once you have this API description, you have a single source of truth.
 This single source of truth can then inform and empower a variety of other roles: developers, testers, user experience designers, technical writers, sales, and more.
 Marc’s core philosophy is that the OpenAPI specification document is central to API development.
 After you have this specification document, you can build tools around it to empower these other teams.
-For example, after you have the specification document:
+For example:

 - UX designers can prototype the API using a mock server to let users execute requests and see sample responses — before developers even write one line of code.